oVirt/ovirt-site/source/release/3.5.6/index.html.md

 ### oVirt Engine

+* Failed to remove Data Center
-* Close button not work in NUMA pinning window
+ - Close button not work in NUMA pinning window
  - Unable to add label to bond0 when trunk contains additional VLANs which are used to register the host to RHEV-M
  - API doesn't support specifying vm-pool type
  - Non-ascii chars in the disk name break the template creation